 The verdict is still out regarding GMOs.
-They may be safe but also they may not be.
-Personally, I believe in the whole precautionary principal, which means why not avoid GMOs until they’re proven safe, beyond any doubt, for humans, animals and the environment.
+They may be safe but they may not be.
+Personally, I believe in the whole precautionary principal, which means why not avoid GMOs until they’re proven safe for humans, animals and the environment.

 Soy: Found in tons of products like tofu, soy milk, soy sauce, miso, and tempeh, as well as any product containing the emulsifier lecithin (often derived from soybean oil), such as ice cream and candy.

 Cottonseed: Of course you’ll find cotton fibers in fabrics but you should also watch out for cottonseed oil in bottles or as an ingredient in margarine, salad dressings, and potato chips and other fried snacks.

 Corn: Corn and by-products of corn is found in hundreds of products like breakfast cereals, corn-flour products (tortillas, chips, etc.), corn oil products (mayonnaise, shortening, etc.), anything sweetened with high-fructose corn syrup such as sweetened fruit drinks, processed cookies and other snacks, yogurts, soups, condiments and more.